Catalans Dragons: Stade Aimé Giral: 2006–2007

 The Catalans moved into the stadium in 2006, when they were accepted into Super League.
 They ground shared with rugby union side USA Perpignan, which own and operate the stadium, but it is a multipurpose stadium used occasionally for other sports and events.

 Stade Gilbert Brutus: 2007–present

-The Stade Gilbert Brutus was opened in 1962 and has hosted mostly rugby league and union and hosted numerous test matches involving the French national team.
+The Stade Gilbert Brutus was opened in 1962 and has hosted mostly rugby league and union and hosted numerous test matches involving the France national team.
 It was previously the home to Northern Catalonia rugby league team.
-When the Dragons moved in the capacity was just over 4000.
+When the Dragons moved in the capacity was just over 4,000.

 The Catalans have redeveloped and expanded the ground to 13,000 since they moved here.